MCAT Registration and Scheduling in 2021

 Rescheduling and Cancellation Fees

-Fees will continue to be waived for the January and March test dates to give examinees flexibility to change their exams as needed.
-These policies will be evaluated for the April-June and July-September testing periods.
+Fees are waived for the January-March and April-June test dates to give examinees flexibility to change their exams as needed.
+These policies will be evaluated for the July-September testing period.
 Policies will be updated and communicated to all examinees before registration begins for these months.

 When deciding whether to reschedule or cancel an exam, please keep in mind that exam dates tend to fill up toward the end of the testing year.